Fijian traditions and ceremonies: Mats

 Mats are generally rectangular and vary in design between provinces.
 They are made from the Pandanus plant, a saltwater marsh plant also found throughout the Pacific and South East Asia.
 The leaves are boiled, pounded with a heavy wooden mallet and then dried and rolled into bundles.
 They are then woven into mats of varying design.
 The colours are normally an earthy beige and black or brown with dyes used from the mangrove tree, though now, some modern materials are used such as coloured yarn to make frilled edges.
 The exchanging of mats has been common practice in all forms of Fijian ceremony from ancient times.

 Masi is made from the bark of the mulberry tree.
 The outer layer is separated from the core of the stalk/stem and the dark outer bark is scraped off.
 The strips of fibre are placed on a wooden anvil like a low stool, or on any flat hard surface, and the fibre is beaten with wooden clubs, beating and folding it repeatedly until it is almost half a metre wide.
 Pieces are then overlapped and beaten at the joints to form larger pieces.
 The resulting cloth is dried in the sun.

 The dyes, generally variations of earthy browns and blacks, are obtained from mangrove sap, terracotta clay and specially prepared soot.
 Masi can also be smoked over a sugarcane fire to produce the tan-coloured masi kuvui.
 The designs vary from province to province.
 The most famous and intricate designs are from the island of Vatulele.
 The Lau group is also renowned for its crafts and particularly for the art of making fine Masi.
 The finest white masi considered to originate from Tonga.
 The Masi can be used as a permanent decorative piece in a house or a temporary decorative piece at various ceremonies.

 One of the uses of Masi is to wrap the newborn baby collected from hospital, while at the other end of the life cycle it decorates the room where the body lies before burial.
 It also covers the coffin, and is spread over the grave.

 Other items

-While Tabua, Yaqona and Mats are crucial items in ceremony and social gatherings, many other items are included, such as various root crops and now flour, bread, tinned foods, kerosene, soaps and the like for rural and distant areas.
+While Tabua, Yaqona, and Mats are crucial items in ceremony and social gatherings, many other items are also included; such as various root crops and now flour, bread, tinned foods, kerosene, soaps and the like for rural and distant areas.
 These help to meet physical needs whereas Tabua and Yaqona are items of respect and hold a spiritual significance.